siara-in/CrossCalc/README.md

 It asks for no permissions and does not show any ads.

-The UI is simple and intuitive with functions that are used in everyday life.
+The User Interface is simple and intuitive with functions that are used in everyday life.
 It also provides many advanced functions provided by modern Scientific calculators.

 # Keyboard input